oyindonesia/external-api-docs/source/includes/_api_account_linking.md

 # API Account Linking

-OY's API Collection to link user's phone number to e-wallets.
-Currently, this feature support to link user's phone number to DANA e-wallet.
+OY's API Collection to link user's account.
+Currently, this feature support DANA e-wallet and CC/DC.
 Contact your Business Representative if you'd like to activate this feature.

 ## Get Linking URL